d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 net(x)
 ```

-There's no reason why we couldn't mix and match these ways of build a network.
+There is no reason why we couldn't mix and match these ways of build a network.
 Obviously the example below resembles more a chimera, or less charitably, a [Rube Goldberg Machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine).
 That said, it combines examples for building a block from individual blocks, which in turn, may be blocks themselves.
 Furthermore, we can even combine multiple strategies inside the same forward function.
 To demonstrate this, here's the network.

 ```{.python .input  n=7}
 class NestMLP(nn.Block):